ais-sam/Windbnb/README.md

 - if the user clicks on the location search => open the Location Filter
 - if the user clicks on the Guest search => open the Guest Filter
 - if the user clicks on the search icon => the FilterDraw will be opened without any filter

+## TO DO
+- make the image height for all cards the same.
+-